 “You are only one workout away from a good mood.”

+Data show that people who exercise show a “reduced prevalence of incident depression.”
 Researchers, including those from Harvard University, examined records from more than 8,000 people participating in the ongoing Partners Biobank study.
-The data showed that people who exercised “showed reduced prevalence of incident depression.”

 Maybe more importantly, though, was that the researchers found out how much exercise people need to reduce symptoms of depression.
 Three hours of activity a week can help people who are at risk for depression.
 And the article states that “approximately 45 additional minutes of physical activity each day could translate to meaningful reductions in a person’s risk for depression.”